isage/Adrenaline/docs/src/10-XmbCfwMenus.md

 Adrenaline adds extra menus to the XMB that allow the user to change CFW settings and work as a plugin manager.

 ## ★ Adrenaline CFW settings
+---

 This menu can be found in the `Settings` section of the XMB.
 It allows modifying the [Adrenaline CFW Settings](./08-CfwConfiguration.md).

 Some options may require that the system be restarted before taking effect.
 This will be informed in the menu (third image).

+Advanced settings are marked with the `▲` symbol at the start.

 <p align="center">
 <img src="./assets/10-cfw-settings.png" width="49%" />